-- "Overview of Data Binding" on page 5-1 - "Supported Built-In Data Types" on page 5-2 - "Supported User-Defined Data Types" on page 5-6
+- Section 5.1, "Overview of Data Binding" - Section 5.2, "Supported Built-In Data Types" - Section 5.3, "Supported User-Defined Data Types"

-Overview of Data Binding
+5.1 Overview of Data Binding

-With the emergence of XML as the standard for exchanging data across disparate systems, Web Service applications need a way to access documents that are in XML format directly from the Java application.
+With the emergence of XML as the standard for exchanging data across disparate systems, Web service applications need a way to access documents that are in XML format directly from the Java application.
 Specifically, the XML content needs to be converted to a format that is readable by the Java application.
 Data binding describes the conversion of data between its XML and Java representations.

-As in previous releases, WebLogic Web Services support a full set of built-in XML Schema, Java, and SOAP types, as specified by the JAX-RPC specification, that you can use in your Web Service operations without performing any additional programming steps.
+As in previous releases, WebLogic Web services support a full set of built-in XML Schema, Java, and SOAP types, as specified by the JAX-RPC specification, described at https://jax-rpc.dev.java.net, that you can use in your Web service operations without performing any additional programming steps.
 Built-in data types are those such as integer, string, and time.

-Additionally, you can use a variety of user-defined XML and Java data types, including Apache XmlBeans (in package org.apache.xmlbeans), as input parameters and return values of your Web Service.
+Additionally, you can use a variety of user-defined XML and Java data types, including Apache XmlBeans (in package org.apache.xmlbeans), as input parameters and return values of your Web service.
 User-defined data types are those that you create from XML Schema or Java building blocks, such as <xsd:complexType> or JavaBeans.
-The WebLogic Web Services Ant tasks, such as jwsc and clientgen, automatically generate the data binding artifacts needed to convert the user-defined data types between their XML and Java representations.
-The XML representation is used in the SOAP request and response messages, and the Java representation is used in the JWS that implements the Web Service.

-Note: As of WebLogic Server 9.1, using XMLBeans 1.x data types (in other words, extensions of com.bea.xml.Xmlobject) as parameters or return types of a WebLogic Web Service is deprecated.
+The WebLogic Web services Ant tasks, such as jwsc and clientgen, automatically generate the data binding artifacts needed to convert the user-defined data types between their XML and Java representations.
+The XML representation is used in the SOAP request and response messages, and the Java representation is used in the JWS that implements the Web service.
+Note: As of WebLogic Server 9.1, using XMLBeans 1.x data types (in other words, extensions of com.bea.xml.XmlObject) as parameters or return types of a WebLogic Web service is deprecated.
 New applications should use XMLBeans 2.x data types.